-\item Other compiler bugs are even more intricate, basically presenting only a reproducer: \emph{Slow compilations} and \emph{compiler hangs} indicate compilers unexpectedly take a long time or forever to compile a reproducer; \emph{Missed optimizations} denote compilers failing to apply certain beneficial code transformations on a reproducer. \end{itemize} On the other hand, understanding compilers requires specialized tooling and background rarely used in general software development, including lexing/parsing, type systems, IR design/optimization, and code generation, which typically take years for human engineers to master.
+\item Other compiler bugs are even more intricate, typically presenting only a reproducer: \emph{slow compilations} and \emph{compiler hangs} indicate compilers unexpectedly take a long time or forever to compile a reproducer; \emph{missed optimizations} denote compilers failing to apply certain beneficial code transformations on a reproducer. \end{itemize} Furthermore, understanding compilers requires specialized tooling and expertise rarely used in general software development, including lexing/parsing, type systems, IR design/optimization, and code generation, which typically take years for human engineers to master.
 While existing platforms such as SWE-bench~\cite{swebench} and SWE-agent~\cite{sweagent} effectively connect LLMs to standard bash tools for general software engineering tasks, they exhibit limited efficacy in compiler engineering.

-\smalltitle{The \ourplatform harness} To close the loop between LLMs and compiler engineering, we introduce \ourplatform, the first off-the-shelf harness designed to assist agents in understanding and fixing compiler bugs.

-We focus on LLVM, one of the most widely used compilers powering languages from C/C++ and Rust to modern AI languages like Triton and Mojo.
-At present, we target its middle-end, which transforms an LLVM IR program into an optimized LLVM IR program via various optimization components.
-This target is due to the expressive, well-defined LLVM IR~\cite{llvmlangref} and the complexity of its numerous, target-independent optimizations~\cite{llvmpasses}, which makes it the most prioritized end~\cite{understandingcompilers}.
+To explore the capabilities of LLMs in the context of resolving compiler issues, we put our focus on LLVM, one of the most widely used compilers powering languages from traditional C/C++/Rust to modern Triton/Mojo.
+At present, we target its middle end, which transforms an LLVM IR program into an optimized version via various optimization components.
+We prioritize this target due to the expressive, well-defined LLVM IR~\cite{llvmlangref} and the complexity of its numerous, target-independent, and error-prone optimizations~\cite{llvmpasses,understandingcompilers}.